POSYDON-code/POSYDON/docs/_source/getting-started/installation-guide.rst

 Installation Guide
 ******************

-This guide will help you step by step in installing POSYDON.
+This guide will help you install POSYDON step-by-step.
 We recommend using Anaconda, a package manager, to manage the installation and dependencies, ensuring a smooth setup process.

 .. contents:: Table of Contents
    :local: